ScrapingLab

 “CoreLogic’s investment in Araya reflects its vision to make an impact, delivering the critical property, portfolio and market insights that empower professionals to make confident, informed decisions in the $40+ trillion U.S. housing industry.”

 Bottom line?
 CoreLogic helps real estate pros make smart choices with data.
-In 2024, they're still top dog in the real estate data game.
+They remain a top player in the real estate data game.

 4. Estated